Our Guide to Occitanie (Languedoc)

-Tucked into the sun-drenched embrace of southern France lies Occitanie, a tapestry made from incredible landscapes, captivating history and the sweet sound of 'la belle vie'.
+Tucked into the sun-drenched embrace of southern France lies Occitanie, a tapestry of incredible landscapes, captivating history and the sweet sound of 'la vie Française'.

-This sprawling region in "le Midi", the second largest in the country, is a testament to diversity, its 13 departments: Aude, Pyrénées-Orientales, Hautes-Pyrénées, Hérault, Haute-Garonne, Gers, Aveyron, Tarn, Tarn-et-Garonne, to name a few, each possess a unique character that whispers tales of the past and beckons with future adventures.
+This region in southwest France, the second largest in the country, is a testament to diversity; its 13 departments- Aude, Pyrénées-Orientales, Hautes-Pyrénées, Hérault, Haute-Garonne, Gers, Aveyron, Tarn, Tarn-et-Garonne- to name a few, each possesses its own unique character with tales of the past and beckons with future adventures.

 A Paradise for Nature Lovers

 From the golden sands of the Mediterranean in the east to the rugged peaks and lush valleys that adorn the western horizon, Occitanie is a landscape artist's paradise.
-Discover quaint rustic villages illuminated by sunlight through ancient oaks, or follow winding trails that wind through canyons dotted with green waterfalls.
+Discover the beautiful villages illuminated by sunlight, or follow winding trails that wind through canyons dotted with waterfalls.

 Outdoor Life: Beaches, Cycling & Winter Sports

 For active people, Occitanie offers a playground of endless possibilities.
-Embrace the thrill of skiing on snow-capped Pyrénean slopes, feel the wind whip through your hair as you cycle through rolling vineyards, or test your strength against the rapids of a gushing river.
-For those desiring a more relaxed experience, relax in the soothing waters of natural spas nestled among lush hills, or ride horseback up sunny slopes while enjoying the breathtaking view that spreads out below you like a vibrant work of art.
+Embrace skiing on snow-capped Pyrénean slopes, feel the wind whip through your hair as you cycle through rolling vineyards, or test your kayak skills against the rapids of a gushing river.

 A Journey Through History